Stock market today: Wall Street drifts as the pressure keeps mounting from the bond market

 NEW YORK (AP) — A sluggish day for stocks on Monday is keeping September on track to be the worst month of the year for Wall Street.

-The S&P 500 was virtually unchanged in midday trading, coming off its worst week in six months.
-The Dow Jones Industrial Average was down 99 points, or 0.3%, at 33,864, as of 11:11 a.m.
-Eastern time, and the Nasdaq composite was 0.1% higher.
+The S&P 500 rose 0.3% in afternoon trading, coming off its worst week in six months.
+The Dow Jones Industrial Average was little changed at 33,971, as of 12:37 p.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

 Stocks have struggled recently as the realization sinks in that the Federal Reserve will likely keep interest rates high well into next year.
 The Fed wants to ensure high inflation gets back down to its target, and it said last week it will likely cut interest rates in 2024 by less than traders expected.
 Its main interest rate is already at its highest level since 2001.